Yatin6/studbud/README.md

-   feedback: Three participants said the function of the input form is fine.
-However, this input form together with two buttons looks a little bit seprerate from each other.
+   **feedback:** Three participants agreed that the input form's function is satisfactory.
+However, each input, together with two buttons, appears to be separated from one another.

-   Self-reflection: I think this is because I didn't add a border or background to the input form area to tell the user that they are an entity.
-As a result, a light grey background has been added.
+   **Self-reflection:** I believe this is due to I did not add a border or backdrop to the input form area to show they are an entity.
+As a result, there is now a light gray background.